On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Proof of Theorem B

 The reader may have noticed that \ref{thm: period char 0} and \ref{thm: period in R2' case} apply to geometrically connected bases.
-To make use of these results, we consider the following simple-minded functor, which sometimes goes by the name ``Grothendieck restriction'': If $k \subseteq k'$ is a field extension, and $T$ is a $k'$-scheme, we write $T_{(k)}$ for the $k$-scheme obtained by composing the structure morphism of $T$ with the projection $\Spec(k') \to \Spec(k)$.
+To make use of these results, we consider the following simple-minded functor: If $k \subseteq k'$ is a field extension, and $T$ is a $k'$-scheme, we write $T_{(k)}$ for the $k$-scheme obtained by composing the structure morphism of $T$ with the projection $\Spec(k') \to \Spec(k)$.
 Then $T \mapsto T_{(k)}$ is the left adjoint to the base change functor from $k$-schemes to $k'$-schemes.

 We will only apply this functor when $k = \IQ$.
 Let $S$ be a connected smooth $\IQ$-variety.
 Then its scheme of connected components $\pi_0(S)$ is the spectrum of some number field $F$.
 The natural morphism $S \to \pi_0(S)$ endows $S$ with the structure of an $F$-variety.
 We denote this $F$-variety by ${}^F S$.
-Note that now $S = ({}^F S)_{(\IQ)}$ and ${}^F S$ is geometrically connected.
+Note that now $S = ({}^F S)_{(\IQ)}$ and ${}^F S$ is geometrically connected as an $F$-variety.